NationalGenomicsInfrastructure/ngi_reports/data/report_templates/ign_sample_report.md

 {% if sample.duplication_rate %}Note that the duplication rate above is calculated using [Picard Mark Duplicates](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates).
-Qualimap calculates duplicates differently and the figure in the report will be different to the Picard result..
+Qualimap calculates duplicates differently and the figure in the report will be different to the Picard result.
 {% endif %}

 ## Distribution of sequencing coverage